 To make finding beautiful selections of California Grown Flowers easy, Safeway’s Northern California Division launched the “blue bucket campaign!”

-Cut the bloom and the leaf cutting to the same length on the stem
+Cut the bloom and any leaf-cuttings to the same length on the stem.

 Wrap the stems together with floral tape. (also available at craft stores)

-Spray with water to keep as fresh as possible.
+Once the floral crown is completely assembled spray with water often to keep as fresh as possible.